 Already housing logs and system metrics in Elasticsearch?
 Expand to application metrics with free and open Elastic APM.
 See exactly where your application is spending time so you can quickly fix issues and feel good about the code you push.

 Wondering how requests are flowing through your entire infrastructure?
 String transactions together with a distributed trace and get a clear view of how your services are interacting.
 See which messaging frameworks (like Kafka) were utilized and visualize service calls across them, find where latency issues are arising in the path, and pinpoint the components that need optimizing.
 Test code locally using multistep synthetic monitoring capabilities, and then monitor user experience live from a curated view.

 Enable machine learning-based anomaly detection directly from the APM app in Kibana.
 Find the abnormal behavior and the problematic pieces with machine learning features that automatically model your data.
 Per-environment machine learning automatically identifies transaction anomalies as your applications scale up or out.

 Our dashboards and apps are pretty, but you’ll probably have to look away at some point.
 Stay up-to-date on how your code is performing with our alerting features.
-Get an email notification when something goes awry or a Slack notification when something goes really right.
+Create anomaly-based alerts tied to the severity of the detections, or threshold-based alerts for when you are nearing your SLAs.
+Get notifications via email, Slack, PagerDuty, and more so you never miss a thing.

 Deploy a cluster on Elastic Cloud or grab a fresh installation of the Elastic Stack, spin up an APM Server, and add a bit of code to instrument your app with agents.
 That's all it takes to send your application performance data to Elasticsearch.
 Use the server-side agent to track your application, and Real User Monitoring (RUM) to catch any problems in the browser.
 Have questions or want to tweak your install?
 Visit the Elastic APM documentation or join us on the Elastic APM forum.